๐ท๐๐๐๐๐๐- ๐ผ๐๐๐๐๐- ๐ฎ๐๐๐๐๐๐๐๐- ๐ท๐๐๐ ๐ฏ๐๐๐- ๐ป๐๐ ๐๐๐๐๐- ๐ช๐๐๐๐๐๐๐๐- ๐ฏ๐๐๐๐๐๐ - ๐จ๐ฉ๐ช- ๐ฉ๐๐๐๐๐-๐ฑ๐๐๐๐- ๐ท๐๐๐๐๐๐

 Day 6: Dovan (2,600m) - Machhapuchhre Base Camp (3,700m) -10 kilometers (6.2 miles).

 After a fresh breakfast at Dovan (2,600m), our trek begins through the enchanting Bamboo forest.
 The initial one-hour ascent is gentle and peaceful, with the soothing sound of the river to our right.
 After trekking for about 1 hour and 30 minutes, we arrive at the Himalayas, a place to rest and eat.
 Continuing through a small forest ascent, we reach Hinku Cave approximately 1 hour from the Himalayas.
-A 20-minute easy walk takes us to Deurali (3,200m), where we follow the river along season ways to reach Machhapuchhre Base Camp (MBC) at 3,705m.
-After a gradual ascent of 2 hours from Deurali, we reach MBC for lunch and acclimatization.
-The next 2 hours take us to our final destination, Annapurna Base Camp (ABC) at 4,130m.
-There are a few lodges available for accommodation. when the weather is clear, we can enjoy a beautiful sunset over the Annapurna Himalayas.
+A 20-minute easy walk takes us to Deurali (3,200m), where we follow the river along seasonal ways to reach Machhapuchhre Base Camp (MBC) at 3,705m.
+After a gradual two-hour ascent from Deurali, we arrive at MBC for lunch and acclimatization.The next 2 hours take us to our final destination, Annapurna Base Camp (ABC) at 4,130m.
+There are a few lodges available for accommodation.
+When the weather is clear, we can enjoy a beautiful sunset over the Annapurna Himalayas.
 Staying hydrated and getting enough rest is crucial for a safe and comfortable stay at ABC.

 DAY